 Cost: CHF 26.00

 In Switzerland, especially during the autumn and winter seasons, a popular side dish is spätzli and knöpfli.
 These delicious dumpling-noodles are popular in Switzerland, Austria and German.
-The same mixture used to make knöpfli is generally used for making spätzli, except knöpfli are typically a bit smaller and have a rounded shape, while spätzli are longer and thinner.
+Furthermore, the same mixture used to make knöpfli is generally used for making spätzli, except knöpfli have a typically smaller and more rounded shape, while spätzli are longer and thinner.
 You create these shapes by pressing the dough through a special device with small holes, directly into boiling water.
 I never made this dish when I lived in the United States, but I make it frequently here in Switzerland.
 It’s simple, delicious and very kid-friendly!

 Where to buy: Galaxus